 If you're formulating your own products, or purchasing HA products that list the percentage, we recommend keeping the HA concentration below 2 percent.
 Why?

-A very low molecular weight of 5 kDA HA has the ability to penetrate the skin, which means it can potentially carry other unwanted ingredients, chemicals, and bacteria more deeply into the skin.
+A very low molecular weight of 5 kDA HA has the ability to , which means it can potentially carry other unwanted ingredients, chemicals, and bacteria more deeply into the skin.
 If you have compromised skin, this might be bad news.
 Thankfully, on its own, HA tends to not cause allergic reactions since our bodies also make it.

 Fortunately, cosmetic chemists have this science down, so we can defer to their expertise and what people say about certain HA products.
-But if you’re formulating your own HA serums, know that not all hyaluronic acid is equal.
+But if you’re formulating your own HA serums, know that .

 This holy grail of hydration may have unintended side effects.
 There are some varieties of HA that are a bit controversial, and increased levels are actually linked to inflammatory skin diseases like psoriasis.